dustymabe/summit-2017-container-lab/labs/lab5/chapter5.md

         description: wordpress database name
 ```

+There are two primary sections: metadata
+and graph.
+The graph is a list of components to deploy, like the database
+and wordpress services in our lab.
+The artifacts are a list of provider
+files to deploy.
+In this lab we have one provider, OpenShift, and the
+provider artifact files are the service and pod YAML files.
+The params
+section defines the parameters that may be changed when the application
+is deployed.

-1. Let's inspect the file.
+* Inspect the file.
 The graph specifies the different elements
   of the Atomic App:

 ```
 graph: